BiniFn/AniStream/README.md

 ## Configuration

 The application uses environment variables for configuration.
-Copy `.env.example` to `.env.local` and update the values:
+The setup script will automatically create `.env.local` from `.env.example`, but you can also do it manually:

 ```bash
 cp .env.example .env.local